-Three days we feasted at Moi-lena.
+"Three days we feasted at Moi lena.
 She rises bright in my troubled soul.
-Cormae beheld me dark.
+Cormac beheld me dark.
 He gave the white-bosomed maid.
-She comes with bending eye, amid the wandering of her heavy locks.
+She comes with bending eve, amid the wandering of her heavy locks.
 She came!
 Straight the battle roared.
-Colc-ulla appeared: 1 took my spear.
+Colculla appeared: I took my spear.
 My sword rose, with my people, against the ridgy foe.
 Alneema fled.
 Colc-ulla fell.
-Fingal returned with fame.
+Fingel returned with fame.

-Renowned is he, O Fillan, who fights, in the strength of his host.
+"Renowned is he, O Fillan, who fights, in the strength of his host.
 The bard pursues his steps, through the land of the foe.
 But he who fights alone, few are his deeds to other times!
-He shines, to-day, a mighty light.
+He shines. to-day, a mighty light.
 To-morrow, he is low.
 One song contains his fame.
 His name is on one dark field.
-He is forgot; but where his tomb sends forth the tuffed grass.'
+He is forgot; but where his tomb sends forth the tufted grass."

 Such are the words of Fingal, on Mora of the roes.
 Three bards, from the rock of Cormul, pour down the pleasing song.
-Sleep descends, in the sound, on the broad-skirted host.
-Carril returned, with the bards, from the tomb of Dun-lora's shift bed of Duth-caron.
+Sleep descends, in the sound, on the broad skirted host.
+Carril returned, with the bards, from the tomb of Dun-lora's chief.
+The voice of morning shall not come to the dusky hed of Duth-caron.
 No more shalt thou hear the tread of roes around thy narrow house!

-As roll the troubled clouds, around a meteor of night, when they brighten their sides with its light, along the heaving sea: so gathers Erin round the gleaming form of Cathmor.
-He, tall in the midst, careless, lifts, at times, his spear: as swells or falls the sound of Fonar's distant harp.
-Near him leaned, against a rock, Sul-malla of blue eyes, the white-bosomed daughter of Conmor, king of Inishuna.
-To his aid came blue-shielded Cathmor, and rolled his foes away.
+As roll the troubled clouds, around a meteor of night, when they brighten their sides, with its light, along the heaving sea: so gathers Erin around the gleaming form of Cathmor.
+He, tall in the midst, carcless lifts, at times, his spear: as swells or falls the sound of Fonar's distant harp.
+Near him leaned, against a rock, Suhumlla of blue eyes, the white-bosomed daughter of Conmor, king of Inishuna.
+To his aid came blue-shielded Cathmor, and rolled his focs away.
 Sul-malla beheld him stately in the hall of feasts.
-Nor careless rolled he eyes of Cathmor on the lone-haired maid!
+Nor careless rolled the eyes of Cathmor on the lone-haired maid!

 The third day arose, when Fithil came, from Erin of the streams.
 He told of the lifting up of the shield in Selma: he told of the danger of Cairbar.
-Cathmor raised the sail at Cluba; but the winds were in other lands.
-Three days he remained on the coast, and turned his eyes on Conmor's halls.
+Cathmor raised the sail at Cluba: but the winds were in other lands.
+Three days he remained on the coast, and turned his eves on Conmor's halls.
 He remembered the daughter of strangers, and his sigh arose.
-Now when the winds awaked the wave, from the hill came a youth in arms, to lift the sword with Cathmor, in his echoing fields.
+Now when the winds awaked the wave: from the hill came a youth in arms; to lift the sword with Cathmor, in his echoing fields.
 It was the white-armed Sul-malla.
 Secret she dwelt beneath her helmet.
-Her steps were in the path of the king : on him her blue eves rolled with joy, when he lay by his rolling streams!
+Her steps were in the path of the king: on him her blue eyes rolled with joy, when he lay by his rolling streams!
 But Cathmor thought, that, on Lumon, she still pursued the roes.
-He thought, that fair on a rock she stretched her white hand to the wind; to feel its course from Erin, the green dwelling of her love.
-He had promised to return, with his whitebosomed sails.
+He thought, that fair on a rock, she stretched her white hand to the wind : to feel its course from Erin, the green dwelling of her love.
+He had promised to return, with his white-bosomed sails.
 The maid is near thee, O Cathmor! leaning on her rock.